Does this test have other names?

 This test measures the level of theophylline in your blood.

 Theophylline is a chemical similar to caffeine.
-It's sometimes used as a medication to treat lung conditions such as asthma, chronic obstructive pulmonary disease, and bronchiolitis.
+It's sometimes used as a medicine to treat lung conditions such as asthma, chronic obstructive pulmonary disease, and bronchiolitis.
 Sometimes it's prescribed to babies, especially premature infants, to help their breathing and lung function.

 Theophylline reduces inflammation or irritation in lungs and airways, relaxes smooth muscles in the airways and digestive system, and stimulates the central nervous system.
-But theophylline can be harmful in high doses or if the theophylline level in your blood is too high, so your health care provider may want to test your level of theophylline.
+But theophylline can be harmful in high doses or if the theophylline level in your blood is too high, so your healthcare provider may want to test your level of theophylline.

 Why do I need this test?

-Vomiting, heartburn, and abdominal pain
+Vomiting, heartburn, and belly (abdominal) pain

 Rapid heart rate or other changes in heart rhythm

 Muscle aches and tremors

 Low blood pressure

 What other tests might I have along with this test?